Cryptojacking is as cryptic as it sounds, but let’s try to demystify it and find out “What is Cryptojacking & how to prevent it?”

 But every good thing comes with a downside, so if you know the topic of this article, you guessed it right.
 The downside of increasing financial transactions and shopping online came with the onset of cryptocurrencies.
 And with cryptocurrencies, a new type of cybercrime arrived at the scene, which is known as Cryptojacking.

-No matter what kind of experience you have with blockchain technology and Cryptocurrency, reading about Cryptojacking is good for you because it’s the newest form of cyberattack in town.
+No matter what kind of experience you have with blockchain technology and Cryptocurrency, reading about Cryptojacking is good because it’s the newest cyberattack in town.

 In this article, we’ll explain how to detect and prevent Cryptojacking and what you should do if it happens to you or someone you know.